jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Management used it as punishment; "answer more phone calls, or we'll make the bell faster and louder!"

-I'm serious, by the way.
+I'm serious.
 Adjusters were often more stressed than the person who just had a car crash.
 Whatever the reason, DING-DING-DING-DING-DING-DING-DING-DING almost all day.
 This damn bell gave people who weren't stutterers tremendous anxiety, breakdowns, and stress leaves.

 Super-shock speech therapy!